 USDA loans: These loans – backed by the U.S. Department of Agriculture – are available to borrowers who meet certain income restrictions and are purchasing a property in a qualifying location (typically with a population of 20,000 or less).
 There is no down-payment requirement, and credit requirements are flexible.

 VA loans: If you are an active service member, veteran, or a qualifying spouse, you may be able to secure a VA loan (backed by the VA – the U.S. Department of Veterans Affairs).
 This type of loan allows you to take advantage of no down-payment requirement, no PMI requirement, and flexible credit score rules.

 The Bottom Line on Using Roth IRA Funds for a Down Payment

 Ultimately, there’s no one-size-fits-all answer to this question.
-For some people, using Roth IRA funds can be a smart financial play – it keeps down their mortgage size and total interest paid, while evading unnecessary costs like PMI.
-For others, it makes far more sense to keep their money earning interest at 6-7% in a Roth IRA, and simply securing a larger home loan at a low interest rate.
+For some people, using Roth IRA funds can be a smart financial play – it keeps down their mortgage size and total interest paid while evading unnecessary costs like PMI.
+For others, it makes far more sense to keep their money earning interest at 6-7% in a Roth IRA, and simply secure a larger home loan at a low-interest rate.

 Purchasing a home is a major decision – and a complex one!
 So keep studying the options available to you, brush up on home financing basics, and find the combination of programs that best meets your unique needs.
 The more effort you put into research, the more money you’ll save in the long run to finance your dream home.